sybertuk/test_app/README.md

 ## Installation

 Installation procedure for Ubuntu 16.04 x64 is presented below.

 Please, pay attention, that the procedure was tested only for Ubuntu 16.04 x64.
-However, it should work for previouse versions of Ubuntu without any modifications as well.
+However, it should work for previous versions of Ubuntu without any modifications as well.

 - Install Ansible